gone with the wind campaign

 why it matters & the solution

-Escaped recyclables not only pollute the environment we depend on and share, they threaten local wildlife, harm ecosystems, degrade coastlines, and lead to wasted resources due to the need for increased virgin plastic production to replace lost plastic.
-Meanwhile, municipalities and local residents, including Surfrider volunteers, are left to clean up the leaked plastic.
+Plastic pollutes the environment we depend on and share, it threatens local wildlife, harms ecosystems, degrades coastlines, and lead to wasted resources due to the need for increased virgin plastic production to replace lost plastic.

 Many municipalities across BC, including, Surrey, Chilliwack and Port Alberni, use lidded carts for collecting blue box materials.
 So, there’s already a precedent set with local governments, their waste contractors, and RecycleBC for utilizing an effective collection system that avoids leakage.
 Whether its carts, or nets, or another solution - we know we need to work collaboratively to end this unnecessary source of plastic pollution.